ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 You can see there are two parts in this file, separated by `---`.
 The three dashes is a yaml construct that allows us to put the content of multiple files in a single file.

-Above the dashes is the Service, indicated by `kind: Service`.
+Above the dashes is the **Service**, indicated by `kind: Service`.
 Here we describe how we like the application to be exposed.
-In our case we choose to use ClusterIP, which means the application will receive an IP address from the 10.1.0.0/16 IP address range
+In our case, we choose to use ClusterIP, which means the application will receive an IP address from the 10.1.0.0/16 IP address range.

-The next part is the deployment part, indicated by `kind: Deployment`.
+The next part is the **deployment** part, indicated by `kind: Deployment`.
 Here we describe what we want the target state of the application to be.
-In our example instruct a single container to be named `customerorderservices` and created from the image we pushed to our image repository
+In our example, we instruct a single container to be named `customerorderservices` and created from the image we pushed to our image repository previously.

-The envFrom section tells kubernetes to populate the containers environment variables from a ConfigMap which we will create in Step 5.
-These variables holds deployment specific information, such as database host,port,user,password.
-This enables us to reuse the same image and deployment manifests in multiple deployment environments such as pre-prod and prod at the same time.
+The envFrom section tells kubernetes to populate the containers environment variables from a ConfigMap, which we will create in Step 5.
+These variables holds deployment specific information such as database host, port, user and password.
+This enables us to reuse the same image and deployment manifests in multiple deployment environments such as pre-prod and prod at the same time having their specifics set aside in separate ConfigMap files.